-This creamy coconut peanut butter frosting tastes good on everything from cake to apples to pancakes!
+This healthy peanut butter frosting tastes good on everything from cake to apples to pancakes!
 Use it anywhere you'd like a kick of peanut butter flavor.

 I used to think I was allergic to peanut butter, and truth be told, I do think I'm sensitive to it.
 However, because I love it so much, I've fought for a way to get my fix!

-Different brands of peanut butters affect me differently.
+Different brands of peanut butter affect me differently.

-Some brands give me immediate itching, some make me tired, and some actually make me moody (read: angry).
+Some brands give me immediate itching, some make me tired, and some actually make me moody!

 It's very versatile and can be used wherever you want!

-This makes one serving; double or triple it as needed/desired.
+This recipe makes one serving; double or triple it as needed/desired.

 Add milk as desired to create a thicker or thinner consistency.

-I use my Homemade Coconut Milk in this recipe, but you can use canned if you prefer.
-Use the shaken milk, rather than just the separate cream or water.
+I use my Homemade Coconut Milk in this recipe, but you can use whatever milk you enjoy.